 \section{Introduction}

 While deep learning models demonstrate impressive performance in different prediction tasks, they often leverage correlations to learn a model of the data.
-As a result, accounting for the spurious ones among those correlations present in the data, which can correspond to biases, can weaken robustness of a predictive model on unseen domains with distributional shifts.
+As a result, accounting for the spurious ones among those correlations present in the data, which can correspond to biases, can weaken the robustness of a predictive model on unseen domains with distributional shifts.
 Such failure can lead to serious consequences when deploying machine learning models in the real world.

-Recently, there has been a plethora of work on the topic of causality in machine learning.
-A particular goal behind learning causal relations in data is to obtain better generalization across domains, the core idea being to decipher the causal mechanism that is invariant across domains of interest.
-Structural causal models have provided a principled framework for inferring causality from the data alone, which provides a better way to understand the data as well as the mechanisms underlying the generation of the data~\cite{pearl2009causality, shimizu2006linear}.
+One way to obtain better generalization across domains is by learning causal relations in data, the core idea being to decipher the causal mechanism that is invariant across domains of interest.
+Structural causal models have provided a principled framework for inferring causality from the data alone which yields a better way to understand the data as well as the mechanisms underlying the generation of the data~\citep{pearl2009causality, shimizu2006linear}.
 In this framework, causal relationships among variables are represented with a Directed Acyclic Graph (DAG).

-However, learning structured causal models from observational data alone is possible for tabular data \cite{chickering2020statistically,kalisch2007estimating,tsamardinos2006max}.
-In many applications involving complex modalities, such as images, text, and biological sequencing data, it may not be reasonable to directly learn a causal graph on the observed covariates.
-For example, in the case of image data, the observed pixels may hide the structure of the causal generative factors \cite{chalupka2014visual}.
-Further in datasets with complex modalities, limited knowledge about meta data (additional attributes) of the datapoints may be available that can guide construction of such a causal model.
-Recent works like \cite{kocaoglu2017causalgan,kim2021counterfactual} assume a causal structure (with no latent variables) amongst attributes in the meta data and they condition the generative model while training using this side information.
-Finally, for real-world applications with complex modalities it is critical to learn a ``causal'' model with limited labeled meta data.
-We focus on extracting a causal model between latent code of a generative model and attributes present in the meta-data (even if limited) leveraging the generative model trained on vast amounts of unsupervised data.
-Notably, since any accompanying metadata never exhaustively lists all causal generating factors of a data point (e.g. image), our procedure allows for unobserved latents between attributes in the meta data.
+While learning structured causal models from observational data alone is possible for tabular data \citep{chickering2020statistically,kalisch2007estimating,tsamardinos2006max}, in many applications involving complex modalities, such as images, text, and biological sequencing data, it may not be reasonable to directly learn a causal graph on the observed covariates.
+For example, in the case of image data, the observed pixels may hide the structure of the causal generative factors \citep{chalupka2014visual}.
+In those cases, it may suffice to learn a structural model of the data to serve the purpose of domain generalization, which may not capture the true causal factors.
+Further, in datasets with complex modalities, limited knowledge about metadata (additional attributes) of the data samples may be readily available that can guide construction of such a structural model.